35% of Users Have Weak Passwords; the Other 65% can be Cracked

 - Medium Complexity – password length and complexity is enforced.
-Users have common ULSD patterns (e.g initial letter is capitalized, last letter is a digit).
+Users have common ULSD patterns (e.g initial letter is capitalized, the last letter is a digit).

 - High Complexity – same as medium complexity, but users are aware not to use common ULSD patterns.

-Time required to crack passwords (10 characters) using standard hardware
+The time required to crack passwords (10 characters) using standard hardware

-As can be seen, results are astounding: Low complexity passwords can be cracked in less than a day, medium complexity passwords are cracked in less than a week and high complexity password are cracked in less than a month.
+As can be seen, results are astounding: Low complexity passwords can be cracked in less than a day, medium complexity passwords are cracked in less than a week and high complexity passwords are cracked in less than a month.